2026 수특 영독연 14강 변형문제 (1-9번)

 1 프로젝트 논의를 위한 회의 참석 요청

-Dear Ruth Allen, I hope this ____ finds you well.
+Dear Ruth Allen, I hope ____ message finds you well.

-My ____ is Orville Rivera and I recently joined the team to work on various corporate strategy initiatives.
+My name ____ Orville Rivera and I recently joined the team to work on various corporate strategy initiatives.

 One ____ my current responsibilities is to lead the quality systems project.

-As I embark on this task, I’m in the initial ____ of gathering information about the existing systems and understanding the requirements from the users’ perspective.
+As I embark on this task, I’m in the initial stages of gathering information about the existing systems and understanding the requirements from ____ users’ perspective.

-Given your role and expertise, I believe your insights would be invaluable to ensure the success of this ____
+Given your role and expertise, I believe your insights would be invaluable to ensure the success ____ this endeavor.

-I would greatly appreciate ____ opportunity to discuss the project with you in more detail, including current workflows, user expectations, and any other insights you may have.
+I would greatly appreciate the opportunity to discuss the project ____ you in more detail, including current workflows, user expectations, and any other insights you may have.

-Would it be ____ for us to schedule a meeting later this week at your convenience?
+Would it be possible for us to schedule a ____ later this week at your convenience?

 2 Sal의 암 수술

-The day came for the operation, and we arrived at the ____ early in the morning.
+The day came for the operation, and we arrived at the hospital ____ in the morning.

-Sal ____ taken into surgery, and I went down to the chapel to pray.
+Sal was taken into surgery, ____ I went down to the chapel to pray.

 ____ were streaming down my face.

-I just wanted to see this man ____ I loved so much come out of the surgery and be free of this threatening disease.
+I just wanted to see this man whom I loved so much come out of the ____ and be free of this threatening disease.

-I went back up to the waiting room and sat there with our daughter for what seemed like an ____
+I went back up to the waiting room and sat there with ____ daughter for what seemed like an eternity.

-He said that the surgery went ____ and they removed any possible lingering cancer cells.
+He ____ that the surgery went well, and they removed any possible lingering cancer cells.

 3 과학 전문어를 독자의 눈높이에 맞게 다시 표현하기

-Avoiding scientific jargon is not as hard as it seems, as articles written for the public, for government and even industry usually focus on the ____ of the science, not on the science itself.
+Avoiding scientific jargon is not as hard as it ____ as articles written for the public, for government and even industry usually focus on the application of the science, not on the science itself.

-It is nearly ____ possible to describe the application of science in plain language.
+It is nearly always possible to describe the application of science in ____ language.

-Nevertheless, scientists sometimes complain that the translation of science into plain language ‘devalues’ it ____ ‘dumbs it down’.
+Nevertheless, scientists sometimes complain that the translation of science into plain ____ ‘devalues’ it or ‘dumbs it down’.

-Scientists should never expect ____ outside their discipline to understand the exact meaning they ascribe to a specialised term — even an apparently simple one like ‘model’.
+Scientists should never expect people outside ____ discipline to understand the exact meaning they ascribe to a specialised term — even an apparently simple one like ‘model’.

-Every effort should be made to ____ the language so that it has meaning to the audience.
+Every effort should be made to re-phrase the language so that ____ has meaning to the audience.

-This sometimes takes more time and effort than some researchers can spare, and is the reason for the ____ value of the skilled communicator as a messenger and interpreter between science and society.
+This sometimes takes more time and effort than some researchers can spare, and is ____ reason for the growing value of the skilled communicator as a messenger and interpreter between science and society.

 4 창의성을 중시하지 않는 기업 환경

-When limits to excellence begin to operate, only creativity ____ innovation can take companies to different trajectories.
+When limits to excellence begin to operate, only creativity and innovation ____ take companies to different trajectories.

-In a competitive and uncertain world, companies that are creative would ____ certainly have advantage over companies that are not.
+In a competitive and uncertain world, companies that are creative would most ____ have advantage over companies that are not.

-Nevertheless, creativity figures low in corporate agenda ____ a work or organizational ethic that needs to be institutionalized.
+Nevertheless, creativity figures low in corporate agenda as a work ____ organizational ethic that needs to be institutionalized.

-For most organizations, only the visible ____ of an employee mind to follow the prescribed practices is relevant.
+For most organizations, ____ the visible working of an employee mind to follow the prescribed practices is relevant.

-The employee mind is considered similar to a ____ box (“one can never fathom what happens inside a human brain, nor is it necessary”)!
+The employee ____ is considered similar to a black box (“one can never fathom what happens inside a human brain, nor is it necessary”)!

-For most organizations, their environmental view rarely goes beyond ____ explored business canvas into unexplored white spaces (“one has to have deep pockets to lose money on white spaces”)!
+For most organizations, their environmental view rarely goes beyond an explored business canvas ____ unexplored white spaces (“one has to have deep pockets to lose money on white spaces”)!

-By failing to dip into the thought processes that go through the black boxes, companies miss ____ on the opportunities of white-space growth that lies ahead of them.
+By failing to dip into the thought processes that go through the black boxes, companies miss out on the opportunities ____ white-space growth that lies ahead of them.

 5 삶에 대한 해석과 반응

-Life is perhaps 5% (or less) what happens to us and 95% (or more) how we ____ and respond to what is happening.
+Life is perhaps 5% ____ less) what happens to us and 95% (or more) how we interpret and respond to what is happening.

-It is our interpretation of external events ____ gives them meaning.
+It is our interpretation of external ____ that gives them meaning.

-Situations ____ circumstances are neutral until we decide what they mean whether positive, negative, or insignificant.
+Situations and ____ are neutral until we decide what they mean whether positive, negative, or insignificant.

-Individuals in the excellence category refuse to accept the limiting biases and judgments ____ others.
+Individuals in the excellence category refuse to accept the ____ biases and judgments of others.

-There is an often-noted parable about a shoe factory that sends two marketing ____ to a distant country to study the possibilities of expanding the shoe business.
+There is an often-noted parable about a shoe factory that sends two marketing scouts ____ a distant country to study the possibilities of expanding the shoe business.

 The first ____ sends back a message that the situation is hopeless, no one wears shoes, and there is no market.

-The other scout responds ____ that this is an outstanding business opportunity since no one has shoes.
+The other scout responds enthusiastically that this ____ an outstanding business opportunity since no one has shoes.

-In ____ situation, the meaning we give to circumstances determines what we see and how we think and act.
+In any situation, the meaning we give to circumstances determines what ____ see and how we think and act.

 6 향기와 음식 맛의 관계

-One area of research that’s become increasingly popular among food scientists is the arena ____ phantom aromas.
+One area of research that’s become increasingly popular among food scientists is ____ arena of phantom aromas.

-Once in a while you might imagine a smell that isn’t actually around ____
+Once in a ____ you might imagine a smell that isn’t actually around you.

-Aroma is the sense that is most strongly associated with memory, and this ____ can be manipulated during cooking to trick our brain to reconstruct what it perceives the food should taste like.
+Aroma is the sense that is most strongly associated with memory, and this relationship can be manipulated during cooking to trick our ____ to reconstruct what it perceives the food should taste like.

-Ham ____ a salt-cured meat, and we’ve learned to associate the aroma of ham with saltiness.
+Ham is a salt-cured meat, and we’ve learned to associate the aroma of ham with ____

-In a taste experiment, the presence of “ham aroma” in food samples convinced a group ____ people that their food tasted saltier.
+In a taste experiment, the presence of “ham aroma” in food samples convinced a group of people ____ their food tasted saltier.

 You can ____ with this yourself.

-If you repeatedly use ____ spices such as cinnamon, rosewater, and vanilla in desserts, you start to associate those aromas with sweetness.
+If you repeatedly use aromatic ____ such as cinnamon, rosewater, and vanilla in desserts, you start to associate those aromas with sweetness.

-The next time you make a dessert such as Polenta Kheer, cut back on the amount ____ added sweetener and add a bit more of the “sweeter” aromatic spice.
+The next ____ you make a dessert such as Polenta Kheer, cut back on the amount of added sweetener and add a bit more of the “sweeter” aromatic spice.

-Your ____ companions will probably find that the dessert tastes very sweet.
+Your dinner companions will probably find ____ the dessert tastes very sweet.

 7 대표성 편향과 과도한 낙관주의

-Representativeness bias is the result of a heuristic whereby individuals generalize from particular “representative” cases, even when better general statistical information ____
+Representativeness bias is the result of a heuristic whereby individuals ____ from particular “representative” cases, even when better general statistical information exists.

-However, when this assumption fails, the representativeness heuristic can ____ to bizarre and erroneous judgments.
+However, when this assumption ____ the representativeness heuristic can lead to bizarre and erroneous judgments.

-Overoptimism may result from representativeness ____ for example, individuals infer from knowledge about a specific car accident involving a bad driver that bad driving correlates with accidents more highly than it does in fact.
+Overoptimism may result from ____ when, for example, individuals infer from knowledge about a specific car accident involving a bad driver that bad driving correlates with accidents more highly than it does in fact.

 9 Francis William Aston의 생애

-He ____ educated at Mason College, the forerunner of Birmingham University, where he studied chemistry.
+He was educated ____ Mason College, the forerunner of Birmingham University, where he studied chemistry.

-From 1898 until ____ he did research under P. F. Frankland on optical rotation.
+____ 1898 until 1900, he did research under P. F. Frankland on optical rotation.
 He left Birmingham in 1900 to work in a Wolverhampton brewery for three years.

-During this time he continued with scientific research in a home laboratory, where he worked on the production ____ vacua for x-ray discharge tubes.
+During this time he continued with scientific research in a home laboratory, where he worked on the production of vacua ____ x-ray discharge tubes.

-He remained at Birmingham until ____ when he moved to Cambridge as research assistant to J. J. Thomson.
+He remained at Birmingham until 1910, when he moved to Cambridge as research assistant ____ J. J. Thomson.

-He became a research fellow at Cambridge in 1920 and stayed there for the rest of ____ life, apart from the war years spent at the Royal Aircraft Establishment, Farnborough.
+He became a research fellow at Cambridge in 1920 and stayed there for the rest of his life, apart from the war years spent at the Royal Aircraft ____ Farnborough.

 2026 수능특강 영독연 13강 변형문제 (1~9번)